tdvc/Neural-Representation-of-Open-Surfaces/README.md

 python ../../train.py "your_experiment" "ssdf"
 ```

-If you want to train the GWN network, just replace "ssdf"' with "gwn".
+If you want to train the GWN network, just replace "ssdf"' with "gwn"

 Similarly, if you want to do inference, go into the folder "your_experiment" and run:

 ```
-python ../../test.py "your_experiment" "ssdf".
+python ../../test.py "your_experiment" "ssdf"
 ```

 Also, just replace "ssdf"' with "gwn", if you want to do inference for the gwn based network.